ucsb-cs48/w19/_lectures/lect17.md

 Final opportunity for project presentation

 * Presentations are 5 minutes each on day 1, with 1 minute for questions and 1 minutes for transition.
-* We should be able to fit in four presentations.
+* We should be able to fit in four presentations plus the course evals.